matan-h/F7/README.md

 ### How can I donate you

-If you found this app useful, you can buy me a coffee:
+If you found this app useful, please buy me a coffee:

 <a href="https://www.buymeacoffee.com/matanh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="47" width="200"></a>